AmineAML/blog-astro-netlifycms/src/pages/posts/dev-log-1-seo-meta-tags-checklist-technical-side-of-seo-i-show-you-what-tags-and-standards-to-use.md

 I've been sitting on this for while, recently I had to make a website SEO-friendly, so I went to previous projects as I tend to keep a documents in each one with what I've learned and useful links.
 Honestly, I dread the feeling to search for something for way too many times, that's why it's important to keep track of your learning in a concise document.

-In this article, I present a cheat-sheet for various meta tags that you can copy&paste and I can look back at for easy access, this should serve primarly as a reference, you can find links for sources at the end section of this article.
+In this article, I present a cheat-sheet for various meta tags that you can copy&paste and I can look back at for easy access, this should serve primarily as a reference, you can find links for sources at the end section of this article.
 Remember, even if ChatGPT is trending for its capabilities to help you rank at the top of search engines' results, its equally important to have your tags in place.\

 ## Head Tags

-The head tag `<head></head>` is where you'll add every `<meta>` tag, we'll see some on this section and keep other specifc ones for other sections.
+The head tag `<head></head>` is where you'll add every `<meta>` tag, we'll see some on this section and keep other specific ones for other sections.
 ### Responsiveness tag
 Does tell that your website is mobile responsive so that you gain visibility in search results from mobile phones.
 ```html